AungKhantMin/3YSSE/php/ch10/README.md

     $_COOKIE['name'][$n];

-    // This Is all You need to know about
+    // This Is all You need to know  about cookie

 ```